nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 Customizing GNSS antenna configuration
 ======================================

-This sample uses the :ref:`lib_modem_antenna` library, which is enabled by default for the *build_target* mentioned in the `Requirements`_ sections.
+This sample uses the :ref:`lib_modem_antenna` library, which is enabled by default for the *board_target* mentioned in the `Requirements`_ sections.

-If you are using a different board or build target, or would like to use a custom or external GNSS antenna, see the :ref:`lib_modem_antenna` library documentation for configuration instructions.
+If you are using a different board or board target, or would like to use a custom or external GNSS antenna, see the :ref:`lib_modem_antenna` library documentation for configuration instructions.

 Enable :kconfig:option:`CONFIG_MODEM_ANTENNA_GNSS_EXTERNAL` to use an external antenna.